Accounting

 ACCT 699 Independent Study (Units: 1-3)

-Prerequisite: Consent of the instructor, adviser, and department chair.
+Prerequisite: Permission of the instructor, adviser, and department chair.

 ACCT 800 Financial Accounting I (Units: 3)

-Prerequisites: Restricted to either graduate Business students with a grade of B- or better in BUS 780; or SF State Scholars Accounting majors and Certificate in Accounting students.
-Graduate students in other majors permitted with the consent of the Faculty Director of Graduate Programs.
+Prerequisites: Restricted to either graduate Business students with a grade of B- or better in ACCT 780; or SF State Scholars Accounting majors and Certificate in Accounting students.
+Graduate students in other majors permitted with the permission of the Faculty Director of Graduate Programs.

 ACCT 801 Financial Accounting II (Units: 3)

-Prerequisites: Restricted to either graduate Business students with a grade of B- or better in BUS 780 and ACCT 800 (may be taken concurrently); or SF State Scholars Accounting and Certificate in Accounting students.
-Graduate students in other majors permitted with the consent of the Faculty Director of Graduate Programs.
+Prerequisites: Restricted to either graduate Business students with a grade of B- or better in ACCT 780 or SF State Scholars Accounting and Certificate in Accounting students.
+Graduate students in other majors permitted with the permission of the Faculty Director of Graduate Programs.

 ACCT 802 Strategic Management Accounting (Units: 3)

-Prerequisites: Restricted to either graduate Business students with a grade of B- or better in BUS 780; or SF State Scholars Accounting and Certificate in Accounting students.
-Graduate students in other majors permitted with the consent of the Faculty Director of Graduate Programs.
+Prerequisites: Restricted to either graduate Business students with a grade of B- or better in ACCT 780, or SF State Scholars Accounting and Certificate in Accounting students.
+Graduate students in other majors permitted with the permission of the Faculty Director of Graduate Programs.

 ACCT 803 Auditing Principles and Practice (Units: 3)